andydavies/Client-Hints/README.md

 #Installation

-Clone the respository and  from Chrome's Extension Page, choose *Load Unpacked Extension*
+Clone the respository and  from Chrome's Extension Page, choose *Load Unpacked Extension*.

-The hint values can be changed by editing defaults.js
+- The hint values can be changed by editing defaults.js
+- [Example nginx server config](https://gist.github.com/igrigorik/6372614) to serve images based on DPR hint in CH

 #TODO